Advanced Lifeguard Award

 Course Overview

-The Advanced Lifeguard Award (ALA) is gained by completing all of the prerequisites and successfully completing a National Lifeguard School (NLS).
+The Advanced Lifeguard Award is gained by completing all the prerequisites and successfully completing a National Lifeguard School (NLS).
 NLS combines dynamic theory sessions with a number of intensive practical and scenario based activities.
 Candidates will be extended both physically and mentally and a good level of fitness is required.

 If a candidate can achieve their Advanced Lifeguard Award, they are among the fittest and most capable lifeguards on the beach.
 They will have demonstrated highly competent skills in all lifeguarding aspects in a patrol setting.

-Course Information
+National Lifeguard School Course Information

 • Current member of a SLS club